e4st-dev/E4ST.jl/docs/src/types/modifications/reserve-requirement.md

 **Reserve Requirement Constraint**

-The reserve requirement consraint requires that the available reserve power for each region, year, and hour is greater than the calculated reserve requirement.
+The reserve requirement constraint requires that the available reserve power for each region, year, and hour is greater than the calculated reserve requirement.

 $$
 \text{Res}_{r,y,h} \ge \text{ResReq}_{r,y,h}